TCA166/cdp/README.md

 - I had trouble with Java setup, thus two jar files are bundled.
 - The games table has very little columns, but that's not important and can be easily changed.
+- This was ultimetely rejected.
+It was noted however that I could have improved this project using a REST approach(guess using the Quarkus rest client wasn't RESTful enough) and I shouldn't have developed my own authorisation system and used a premade one